Gastroenteritis: Causes, Symptoms and Treatment

 Frequently Asked Questions

-Gastroenteritis often only lasts one or two days, but on rare occasions, they could extend to 14 days.
+Gastroenteritis often lasts one or two days, but on rare occasions, it can last 14 days.
 Due to their similar symptoms, parasitic diarrhea like giardiasis and diarrhea brought on by bacteria like Clostridium difficile, salmonella, and Escherichia coli are often confused with viral diarrhea.

 You might have diarrhea, stomach pain or cramps, nausea and/or vomiting many times in a short period.